AddisonG/shattered-pixel-dungeon-tips/mage.md

 - Bags
 - Any wand
 - Potion of Healing
-- Small rations
 - Scroll of Remove Curse
 - Ankh

 # Farming

 Gnoll shamans all have a 3% chance to drop a wand on death.
 After that, they have a 1% chance (and so on).
 It's definitely worth trying to stay around as long as you can to try and find a wand.
-It can really change the game for you.
+An extra utility wand can be the difference between a win and a loss.

 # Talents